Re-opening a building after an extended closure due to the pandemic.

-Drinking water comes from many different sources such as lakes, rivers, and shallow or drilled wells.
-We use this water every day for drinking, brushing our teeth, washing fruits and vegetables, and bathing and cleaning dishes.
+Drinking water comes from many different sources such as lakes, rivers, and shallow, dug, or drilled wells.
+We use this water every day for drinking, brushing our teeth, washing fruits and vegetables, bathing, and cleaning dishes.
 Drinking water in Ontario must meet specific standards set by Health Canada.
 Water test results can be compared to the Guidelines for Canadian Drinking Water Quality.

 Our Health Unit works with different community partners to make sure everyone has access to clean drinking water.
 These partners include: